darioizzo/dcgp/doc/sphinx/docs/index.rst

 Documentation
 =============

 The documentation is split into two parts.
 The C++ documentation and the Python documentation.
-We try to keep the APIs as similar as possible, but since temmplates are not available in python, we expose an arbitrary number of template instantiations indicating in the class name, after an underscore, the type.
-For example, the class *expression_double* corresponds, in Python, to the C++ class *expression<double>*.
+We try to keep the APIs as similar as possible, but since templates are not available in python, we expose an arbitrary number of template instantiations indicating in the class name after an underscore, the type.
+For example, the Python class *expression_double* corresponds, to the C++ class *expression<double>*.

 -------------------------------------------------